Protecting the collection

 The destruction of specimens by insects is one of the greatest threats to the collections.
 Left unchecked, insects can quietly destroy vast amounts of herbarium specimens.
 We have a number of Integrated Pest Management (IPM) strategies in place to reduce the risk of specimen damage.

+Cigarette beetles (Lasioderma serricorne) are of particular concern.
+These destructive insects have been known to cause major damage to herbarium specimens, rendering them useless.
+Blunder traps containing pheromone lures that specifically target this beetle are placed in areas known to be frequented by this insect.
+Electronic insect ‘zappers’ have also been installed to assist in keeping the herbarium free of cigarette beetles and other flying insects.
 Additional insect control measures include systematically removing insects such as carpet beetles from known hot spots using a handheld vacuum.
 Insect blunder traps are distributed within and atop specimen cupboards and are monitored on a regular basis.

 To control insects in some areas of the building, domestic-grade insect control bombs are released each year.
 The product contains a contact insecticide and an insect growth regulator that is effective for up to three months.
 The control bombs are used against silverfish, carpet beetles, cockroaches, fleas, spiders, moths and ants.
 They are activated before a holiday period to minimise exposure to staff.